Chronolabs-Cooperative/Fonts-API-PHP/README.md

 You will need to use with either MySQL Workbench or PHPMyAdmin create a MySQL Database for the fonting repository services API.
 You will find in the path of /sql the sql dump files for the database for the API.

 You will need to restore these with either import with MySQL Workbench or within the database on PHPMyAdmin uploading each SQL to create the tables required.

 You will also have to create a username which all these details are stored on /var/www/fonts-api/class/fontages.php which contains the configuration for MySQL, Database + Username and Password for the API.

+You may also depending on your memory limits edit the settings in /etc/mysql/mysql.conf.d/mysqld.cnf and then reload and restart the mysql service, this is so that mysql not only uses less CPU it also means it will be running properly with little scape for error or crashing.

+## Configuring CPU throttling (CPULimit)

+You now need to cpu load balance with cpulimit sometimes fontforge can really chew MIPS, run the following on the shell to edit the file that will intialise CPU Throttling on boot, as fontforge as mention can really chew and chew and chew your CPU usage:

+    $ sudo nano /etc/rc.local

+and put the following lines in it before the exit() command:

+    /usr/bin/cpulimit -e mysql -b -q -l 67 /usr/bin/cpulimit -e fontforge -b -q -l 36 /usr/bin/cpulimit -e apache2 -b -q -l 35
+    /usr/bin/cpulimit -e php -b -q -l 35 /usr/bin/cpulimit -e cron -b -q -l 25 /usr/bin/cpulimit -e wget -b -q -l 15

+You may have to play around with the cpu throttling if your site is down ever to have the levels picture perfect, these are just estimates on the adverage service.

 ## Configuring Scheduled Tasks (CronJobs)